-The 2024 Ford F-150 is fresh from a round of updates that has given it an updated exterior and more onboard tech and driver aids.
-This 8-time winner of our Best Buy Full-Size Truck award was already really good, so these improvements should make it an unstoppable force, right?
+The 2025 Ford F-150 is fresh from a round of updates that gave it an updated exterior and more onboard tech and driver aids.
+This 11-time winner of our Best Buy Full-Size Truck award was already really good, so these improvements should make it an unstoppable force, right?

 But wait a minute.
 Toyota recently completely redesigned its Tundra full-size pickup.
 Bigger and more capable than before, the Tundra is also notable for packing a powerful hybrid-powered V6 in its arsenal of powertrains.